 1. Dragon Roll

-Crunchy shrimp tempura rolled with sushi rice and nori on the inside, and on the top, we have avocado slices and drizzles of spicy mayonnaise and unagi sauce.
+Crunchy shrimp tempura tucked inside sushi rice and nori, and on the top, we have avocado slices and drizzles of spicy mayonnaise and unagi sauce.
 Dragon roll, a type of shrimp tempura roll, is as amazing as it sounds.
 My recipe will show you all the tips you need to make the perfect dragon roll as good as your favorite sushi joint!

 Filled with creamy avocado, sweet crab meat, and crunchy cucumber, the California roll is by far the most popular sushi roll outside of Japan.
 I’ll show you how to select the ingredients, and how to roll and slice the sushi in the recipe.
 I added colorful jewels of fish roes on top of the rolls, but you can definitely leave them out for a simplified version.